Instagram 101: Detailed Tutorial For Your Business

 What is Instagram

 If you’re reading this blog post right now, you most likely know what Instagram is (you’re on a laptop or smartphone, after all).
-Instagram is the leading social media app owned by Facebook, reported to have over 1 billion active users monthly with 120 million users in the United States alone (making it the leading app for photo sharing in the country).
+Instagram is the leading social media app owned by Facebook, reported to have over 1 billion active users monthly with 120 million users in the United States alone (making it the leading platform for photo sharing in the country).

 The appeal of Instagram is the ability to share content through dynamic photo and video functions.
 This, in turn, allows a person (or brand) to connect deeply with followers, loved ones, and family.